realmistic/PythonInvest-basic-fin-analysis/README.md

 **COLAB NOTEBOOKS**

- All notebooks with the code are published here as well.
+ All notebooks with the code are published in the colab_notebooks folder.
 Please copy them and try to run.
-  I'm happy to hear any ideas to improve or just that you find this work useful.
+ I'm happy to hear any idea to improve the code or just that you find this work useful.

+**STATIC**
+ Some colab notebooks have dumps of graphs to the JSON format (Plotly), which is inserted to the website.

 Ivan